 In accordance with agreed transitional arrangements, Romania must comply with the European Directive 98/83/EC on drinking water quality by 2015 and the Directive 91/271/EC on urban wastewater treatment by the end of 2018.
-For this reason, Romania intends for the period 2010-2015 to make the necessary investments to comply with the European drinking water indicators for e.g. turbidity, ammonia, aluminium, pesticides, nitrates etc. and for urban wastewater collection, treatment and discharge.
-Also by 2015 waste water collection and treatment is planned to be realized for agglomerations of more than 10 000 population equivalent (p.e.) and by 2018 in 2 346 agglomerations of between 2 000 and 10 000 p.e.
+For this reason, Romania intends for the period 2010-2015 to make the necessary investments to comply to the extent possible with the European drinking water indicators for e.g. turbidity, ammonia, aluminium, pesticides, nitrates etc. and for urban wastewater collection, treatment and discharge.
+Also by 2015 waste water collection and treatment is planned to be realized for 263 agglomerations of more than 10 000 population equivalent (p.e.) and by 2018 in 2 346 agglomerations of between 2 000 and 10 000 p.e.

 The projects contribute to the protection of water bodies by implementing the EU Directive for Urban Waste Water Treatment (EU Directive 91/271 EEC) and by ensuring an efficient and sustainable use of water resources thanks to a reduction of technical water losses and demand.
-All project locations - as does all of Romanian territory - belong to the greater Danube river basin that drains into the Black Sea.
+All project locations - as does all of the Romanian territory - belong to the greater Danube river basin that drains into the Black Sea.

-The projects respect the principles of preventive action, with significant emphasis on the rehabilitation of sewers, reducing the risk of pollution (by ex-filtration to the groundwater) and unreasonable drainage (infiltration to the sewer).
-Reduction of infiltration also reduces dilution of wastewater, thus enabling more efficient wastewater treatment.
+The projects respect the principles of preventive action, with significant emphasis on the rehabilitation of sewers, reducing the risk of pollution (by seepage of sewage into the groundwater) and unreasonable drainage (drainage of groundwater through infiltration into damaged sewers).
+Reduction of infiltration also avoids excessive dilution of wastewater, thus enabling a more efficient wastewater treatment.